 Even for women?

 Yes.
 I was thrilled to see so many confident ladies out there hiking solo on the CT.
 And why not?
+Usually when we think about solo women being at greater risk than solo men, we’re thinking of dangers posed by people and populated areas.
 The few real risks in the wilderness – bad weather, getting lost, poor decision making – don’t care about sex or gender.
-The CT is a safer place than most for solo women.

 Are there a lot of annoying mountain bikes?